 Learn How to Lower Your Heating Bills

 Once the warm air rises into the attic, it is then lost to the outside.
-All winter long, the warm air you are paying to heat with your furnace is lost to the outside through the many gaps, cracks and voids connecting your attic to the inside space of your home costing homeowners large amounts of heating dollars.
+All winter long, the warm air you heat with your furnace is lost to the outside through the many gaps, cracks and voids connecting your attic to the inside space of your home costing homeowners large amounts of heating dollars.
 To make matters worse, at the same time you are losing the warm air from your house to outside, an equal amount of cold air from outside then enters your home to replace the warm air that was lost.
 This silent, invisible process is a major reason for cold, drafty homes during the winter.

-Another reason for cold, drafty homes in winter is the heat from furnaces is often wasted before it can heat your home.
-Air leaks in ductwork can lose the heated air in your duct system before it ever has a chance to heat your home.
-This heated air is expensive but it is lost to the outside before it can warm the rooms in your house.
+Third, wasting heat from furnaces before it heats your home creates high energy bills.
+Air leaks in ductwork lose the heated air in your duct system before it ever has a chance to heat your home.
+This heated air raises energy costs because it leave your home before it warms the house.

 New residential furnaces and boilers are required to be rated for efficiency in terms of AFUE or Annual Fuel Utilization Efficiency.
-To lower heating bills, GreenHomes recommends natural gas and propane heating systems have a 95% AFUE or higher and oil-fired systems have an AFUE of 87% or higher.
+To lower heating bills, GreenHomes recommends natural gas and propane heating systems contain a 95% AFUE or higher and oil-fired systems maintain an AFUE of 87% or higher.
 If you currently have a heat pump heating system, GreenHomes recommends heat pumps have an 8.5 HSPF rating or higher when replacing an older air source heat pump system.

-Old, single pane, leaky windows can also contribute to poor comfort conditions and higher heating bills in homes during the winter.
+Old, single pane, leaky windows also contributes to poor comfort conditions and higher heating bills in homes during the winter.
 These inefficient windows can be very cold to the touch during the winter causing occupants feel colder while increasing heating costs.
 These inefficient windows usually are very leaky creating cold, drafty conditions in the home.